A CATALOGUE OF ERRORS IN SHERLOCKIAN PASTICHE

 P.18: Creighton Holmes is obviously overestimating village policeman Dodson when he describes him as "a bit slow-witted".
 He tells Holmes about the assistant gardener, "a young fellow by the name of Joe Hendy" only to refer to him a few sentences later as "Joe Hardy".

 P.42: Things seem to go strangely awry on this page, first government agent Loring says "I can tell you...about the exploits of Jeeves, the man-servant in S.J.
 Perlman's delightful stories" which does no justice to either P.G.
 Wodehouse or to S.J.
-Perelman, then Milton reads Holmes' comments on his Tibetan activities during the hiatus, which he says are from "The Empty Room" .
+Perelman.
+Then, Milton reads Holmes' comments on his Tibetan activities during the hiatus, which he says are from "The Empty Room" .
 Maybe they need to start using a different bookstore.

 P.111: Another wonky moment here: Holmes refers to "The recent ascension to the throne of Edward VI" which would place his discussion with James Ryder, Jr., in 1547 or thereabouts.